hello-arun/React-Tutorial/react-app/README.md

     };
 ```

-So `props` is used generally for initilization purposes.
+- So `props` is used generally for initilization purposes.
 Additionally `state` variable is local a perticular component whereas `props`
 have scope outside of that component also.

+- Also `props` are read only.
+Their value can not be changed inside component.

 ## How to run